-CONDUCTING ELECTRONIC MEETINGS AND ATTENDANCE BY ELECTRONIC MEANS POLICY eMeeting refers to electronic attendance at either an in-person meeting or an electronic meeting.
+CONDUCTING ELECTRONIC MEETINGS AND ATTENDANCE BY ELECTRONIC MEANS POLICY

-- To establish the Shire of Gnowangerup's decision-making framework enabling electronic attendance at in-person meetings and for the conduct of meetings by electronic means. - This policy is to be read in conjunction with the Local Government Act 1995 ('the Act') and Regulations 14C, 14CA, 14D and 14E of the Local Government (Administration) Regulations 1996. - 1.0 Definitions
+• To establish the Shire of Gnowangerup's decision-making framework enabling electronic attendance at in-person meetings and for the conduct of meetings by electronic means.

+This policy is to be read in conjunction with the Local Government Act 1995 ('the Act') and Regulations 14C, 14CA, 14D and 14E of the Local Government (Administration) Regulations 1996.